 The European Green Deal

-In December 2019, the new European Commission led by Ursula von der Leyen, announced a new European growth strategy: the European Green Deal.
-The ultimate goal is to become the first climate-neutral economy by 2050.
-The European Commission aims to do so by, inter alia, putting forward measures focusing on energy transition, circular economy, sustainable transport, biodiversity and agriculture.
+In December 2019, the European Commission announced a new European growth strategy: the European Green Deal.
+Its ultimate goal is to make Europe the first climate-neutral continent by 2050.
+The European Commission aims to do so by, inter alia, putting forward (legislative) measures focusing on energy transition, circular economy, sustainable transport, biodiversity and agriculture.
 In 2020, the European Commission kickstarted its (legislative) activities in many of the policy areas under the Green Deal.
 The increase in the EU’s 2030 climate ambition is expected to accelerate the implementation of the Green Deal’s initiatives in 2021 and beyond.
 The European Green Deal activities are supported by the EU’s response to the COVID-19 pandemic, which is aimed at sustainably emerging the European economy from the health crisis.

 Why is it important?

-The measures stemming from the European Green Deal will provide opportunities but will also pose challenges to businesses.
+The measures stemming from the European Green Deal will provide opportunities but will also pose challenges to businesses and organizations.
 The green transition will require significant efforts both from the public and the private sector.
-In the coming months, the European Commission will continue announcing new initiatives in 2021.
-They will work together with the European Parliament and Council of the EU to find agreement on far-reaching policies, which will reinforce and revamp existing legislation, setting out ambitious targets to reach the 2050 decarbonization goal.
+Building on its work in 2020, the European Commission will continue announcing new initiatives in 2021.
+They will work together with the European Parliament and Council of the EU to find agreement on far-reaching policies setting out ambitious targets to reach the 2050 decarbonization goal.

 Whether you are a frontrunner in your respective field or a company which is challenged by these new policies, the European Green Deal will affect your business.
-Dr2 Consultants’ experience in dealing with specific sustainability allows us to identify clear-cut opportunities and threats for organizations dealing with the green transition.
+Dr2 Consultants’ experience in dealing with specific sustainability topics allows us to identify clear-cut opportunities and threats for your organization.

 Why The European Green Deal Impact Scan?

-Dr2 Consultants’ European Green Deal Impact Scan will give you a comprehensive overview of how the European Green Deal will affect your business, identifying the opportunities and challenges and highlighting moments to positively influence the policies and legislation.
+Dr2 Consultants’ European Green Deal Impact Scan will provide you with a comprehensive overview of how the European Green Deal will affect your business, identifying the opportunities and challenges and highlighting moments to positively influence the policies and legislation.

 The Impact Scan can be performed either in the form of a strategic session or written assessment – based on your preference – and can consist of the following elements: